reshinto/Basic_technologies_revision/devops/kubernetes/readme.md

   - executes pod containers via a container engine
   - mounts and runs pod volumes and secrets
   - executes health checks to identify pod/node status
-- it works via `Podspec` which is a YML file that describes a pod
+- it works via `Podspec` which is a YAML file that describes a pod
   - it takes a set of Podspec that are provided by the kube-api server and ensures that the containers described in those Podspecs are running and healthy
 - it only manages containers that were created by the API server
   - does not manages any container running on the node